einervonvielen/family-scripts/README.md

 - TIFFs
 - Series of TIFFs in the form of "scan-01.tiff", "scan-03.tiff",...
 (SimpleScan stores TIFFs like this.)

-## diary
+## fotodiary

-todo

-Reads titles and descriptions from images and generates HTML.
+Reads titles and descriptions from images and generates a web page.